BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 Via the Azure portal:
 1. Find the group in your tenant (Azure Active Directory -> Groups -> Find Group in list)
 2. Click the group from the list
-3. In the left pane, click “Members”
+3. In the left pane, click "Members"
-4. At the top, click “Add members”
+4. At the top, click "Add members"
-5. Find the principals you want to add to the group and click them, then click “select” at the bottom
+5. Find the principals you want to add to the group and click them, then click "select" at the bottom
-6. You should see a message in the top right saying “Member successfully added”
+6. You should see a message in the top right saying "Member successfully added"

 Via PowerZure: Add-AzureADGroup -User [UPN] -Group [Group name]